ridercz/Fortuna/README.md

 After running this command, the output folder will contain a bunch of image files, named according to random serial number.
 You can print these images to obtain lottery tickets.

+> The `--dpi` option will not affect the pixel dimensions of the image itself.
+It will just add the DPI value to image metadata.

 ### Merge images to sheets (optional)

 If you are printing the image files on regular home or office printer, you'll probably like them to be organized in pages.
 So you can put together ie. four A6 tickets to form a single A4 page etd.
 There is the `fortuna merge` command for that.